Sure Dividend

 Source: Investor Presentation

-The REIT aims to become a high-growth residential and industrial platform.
+The REIT aims to become a high-growth platform for residential and industrial properties.
 Management expects the asset portfolio to consist of approximately 80% residential and 20% industrial properties by the end of 2026.

 H&R REIT has some attractive characteristics for prospective investors.
 Its management owns a significant stake in the company, and hence, its interests are aligned with those of the unitholders.